 Mandated by State law, water fluoridation is a widely accepted practice proven to be safe and effective for preventing and controlling tooth decay.
 The fluoride target level in the water is 0.7 milligram per liter (mg/L, or part per million, ppm), consistent with the May 2015 State regulatory guidance on optimal fluoride level.
 Infants fed formula mixed with water containing fluoride at this level may still have a chance of developing tiny white lines or streaks in their teeth.
 These marks are referred to as mild to very mild fluorosis, and are often only visible under a microscope.
 Even in cases where the marks are visible, they do not pose any health risk.
 The Centers of Disease Control (CDC) considers it safe to use optimally fluoridated water for preparing infant formula.
-To lessen this chance of develop dental fluorosis due to fluoride intake from other sources such as food, toothpaste and dental products.
+To lessen this chance of dental fluorosis, you may choose to use low-fluoride bottled water to prepare infant formula.
+Nevertheless, children may still develop dental fluorosis due to fluoride intake from other sources such as food, toothpaste and dental products.